GangadharNeelam/Telco-Customer-Churn-Predictor/README.md

 # Telecome customer churn prediction using Artificial neural networks

 ### Objective
-To create a deep learning model to predict customer churn in a telecom company to retain customers.
+Create a deep learning model to predict customer churn in a telecom company to retain customers.
+It will help us to analyze all relevant customer data and develop focused customer retention programs.

 ### Technical stack used
 - Numpy